-Earth DayThe District celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, and propane tanks, at no cost.
-These hard to dispose items are banned from landfill disposal so the

-District provides the service twice per year to dissuade illegal dumping.
-The total of hard to dispose items recycled during the 2018 Earth Day Event were 21 Propane Tanks, 249 Tires and 67 CFC containing appliances.
-Kidscommons and the Bartholomew County Radio Controlled Fliers participated by providing activities and educational booths.
-Other activities on Earth Day included a plant swap, hot dog roast, free loading of mulch or compost, rain barrel and compost bin giveaway, document shredding, t-shirt giveaway, American Plum tree sapling giveaway, Bee Hotel demonstration and Re-Use art activities (pictured).
+Earth Day- The District celebrated Earth Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their refrigerant containing devices, tires, and propane tanks, at no cost.
+These hard to dispose items are banned from landfill disposal so the District provides the service twice per year to dissuade illegal dumping.
+The total of hard to dispose items recycled during the 2019 Earth Day Event were 41 Propane Tanks, 285 Tires and 48 CFC containing appliances.
+Kidscommons, the Bartholomew County Radio Controlled Fliers, and BCPL Book Express participated by providing activities and educational booths.
+Other activities on Earth Day included a plant swap, hot dog roast, free loading of mulch or compost, rain barrel and compost bin giveaway, document shredding, t-shirt giveaway, and Family Recycling Center Tour.

-America Recycles Day - The District celebrated America Recycles Day at the Columbus/Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, and propane tanks at no cost.
-During the event, 30 propane tanks, 130 CFC appliances and 200 tires were recycled.
+America Recycles Day - The District celebrated America Recycles Day at the Columbus/ Bartholomew Recycling Center by offering residents the opportunity to recycle their CFC appliances, tires, and propane tanks at no cost.
+During the event, 12 propane tanks, 70 CFC appliances and 272 tires were recycled.
 Thanks to their efforts, all materials were properly disposed of at no cost to Bartholomew County Residents.
 In addition to the Amnesty Day, the Education Coordinator was "catching" people recycling at the Recycling Center and the Landfill on America Recycles Day rewarding recyclers with prizes and thanking them for their recycling efforts.

 - Déjà vu Fine Craft and Art Show The District also celebrated ARD by sponsoring the Déjà Vu Fine Craft Art Show in downtown Columbus at The Commons.
-Over 1,500 visitors, from Bartholomew County and surrounding counties and states, were exposed to over 60 artists that used a variety of "reused" or "recycled" mediums in their work.
-The Education Coordinator had a presence at the event distributing reusable shopping bags and recycling and waste disposal information to attendees. - Community Presentations and Collaboration-Community groups requesting presentations included: Master Gardeners-Purdue Extension, Engage Columbus, Kiwanis Club, Rotary Club and Ivy Tech Community College.
-BCSWMD collaborated with Bartholomew County Soil and Water to organize speakers to present a Pollinator Workshop for the community. - Adopt-A-Road- We continue to add local organizations to the Adopt-A-County Road Program.
+Over 1,000 visitors, from Bartholomew County and surrounding counties and states, were exposed to a variety of "reused" or "recycled" artists and their work.
+The Education Coordinator had a presence at the event distributing recycling and waste disposal information to attendees. - Community Presentations and Collaboration-Community groups requesting presentations included: Bartholomew County Public Library, First Christian Church, Just Friends, Kiwanis, and Mudlark Garden Club.
+BCSWMD collaborated with Bartholomew County Soil and Water to organize speakers to present a Pollinator Workshop for the community. - Adopt-A-RoadWe continue to add local organizations to the Adopt-A-County Road Program.
 Participants agree to clean at least a one-mile section of a county roadway twice per year.
 Signs are then erected recognizing each individual group.
-Nineteen groups/organizations with over 220 volunteers picked up 337 bags of trash and covered over 25 miles of county roadway in 2018.
-Pictured: Ivy Tech Community College - Community Event Recycling- In 2018, the District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Alzheimer Walk, Love Chapel-Soup Bowls, March of Dimes Walk, Cummins, and the Scottish Festival.
+Seven groups/organizations with over 125 volunteers picked up 220 bags of trash and covered conducting 16 events.
+Pictured: Ivy Tech Community College - Community Event Recycling In 2019, the District loaned event recycling containers to several area organizations to promote plastic bottle and aluminum can recycling at several community events including Scottish Festival, and Empty Bowls.